Iranian media backtracks on claims Pezeshkian ordered start of nuclear talks with U.S

 Strategic ambiguity as a posture, not a gamble

 A key characteristic of the emerging approach is embracing strategic ambiguity.
-Rather than placing all our cards on predictable static defenses, NATO and the EU should adopt doctrines that keep adversaries guessing — about where forces may concentrate, how cyber and electronic warfare layers might be leveraged, or when surge deployments may materialize.
+Rather than placing all our cards on predictable static defences, NATO and the EU should adopt doctrines that keep adversaries guessing — about where forces may concentrate, how cyber and electronic warfare layers might be leveraged, or when surge deployments may materialise.
 This ambiguity is not weakness but deterrent leverage.
 In hybrid competition, surprise, flexibility, and layered defence are powerful.

 That said, ambiguity must not become arbitrariness.
 Effective coordination, clear rules of engagement and escalation, and secure communications are prerequisites.
 The ProtectEU strategy, just rolled out by the European Commission, is precisely aimed at forging deeper legal, institutional, and technical resilience frameworks across EU states (especially through implementation of NIS2, cyber critical infrastructure protections, and secure telecom networks).
 The EU must provide backbone architectures (e.g. European Critical Communication System) that ensure cross‑border coordination in crises.